-- Reviewing, and challenging where necessary, the actions and judgment of management in relation to proposed full-year and half-year financial reports and other announcements relating to those reports prepared for release to the ASX, regulators and the public, before making appropriate recommendations to the Board; - Reviewing and approving the audit plans of the internal auditors, including the scope and materiality level of their audits; monitoring compliance with the audit plans of the internal auditors and the effectiveness of the execution of those plans; reviewing reports from the internal auditors on their audit findings, management responses and action plans in relation to those findings, and reports from the internal auditors on the implementation of those action plans; and facilitating an open avenue of communication between the internal auditors, the external auditors and the Board; - Reviewing the audit plans of the external auditors, including the nature, scope, materiality level and procedures of their audits; monitoring compliance with, and the quality and effectiveness of, the audit plans of the external auditors; and reviewing reports from the external auditors in relation to their half-year and fullyear financial report audit findings, management responses and action plans in relation to those findings, and reports from the external auditors on the implementation of those action plans; - Reviewing and recommending to the Board for approval the fees payable to the external auditors, monitoring compliance with the Charter of Audit Independence and pre-approving the performance by the external auditors of any non-audit related work and any proposed fees to be paid to the external auditors for that work, for which its approval is required by the Charter of Audit Independence.
+- Reviewing, and challenging where necessary, the actions and judgement of management in relation to proposed full-year and half-year financial reports and other announcements relating to those reports prepared for release to the ASX, regulators and the public, before making appropriate recommendations to the Board; - Reviewing and approving the audit plans of the internal auditors, including the scope and materiality level of their audits; monitoring compliance with the audit plans of the internal auditors and the effectiveness of the execution of those plans; reviewing reports from the internal auditors on their audit findings, management responses and action plans in relation to those findings, and reports from the internal auditors on the implementation of those action plans; and facilitating an open avenue of communication between the internal auditors, the external auditors and the Board; - Reviewing the audit plans of the external auditors, including the nature, scope, materiality level and procedures of their audits; monitoring compliance with, and the quality and effectiveness of, the audit plans of the external auditors; and reviewing reports from the external auditors in relation to their half-year and full-year financial report audit findings, management responses and action plans in relation to those findings, and reports from the external auditors on the implementation of those action plans; - Reviewing and recommending to the Board for approval the fees payable to the external auditors, monitoring compliance with the Charter of Audit Independence and pre-approving the performance by the external auditors of any non-audit related work and any proposed fees to be paid to the external auditors for that work, for which its approval is required by the Charter of Audit Independence.
 The Charter divides non-audit work into three categories: work which must be approved by the Chief Financial Officer (if fees will fall below specified limits); work which must be approved by the Audit Committee; and work which is prohibited.
 Prior consultation with, and approval of the Chief Financial Officer or Audit Committee, as prescribed by the Charter, is required whenever management recommends that the external auditors undertake non-audit work.
+Internal accounting, valuation services, actuarial services, internal audit services, the design, development or implementation of financial information or control systems, financial advisor services and certain personal

-Internal accounting, valuation services, actuarial services and internal audit services must not be performed by the external auditors; and - Reviewing bi-annually the effectiveness of the management of the Group's material risks by reviewing bi-annual risk reports to the Committee and regular internal audit reports on the implementation and effectiveness of risk mitigation steps and by assessing whether internal audit plans are addressing material risks.
+- tax services for Brambles employees must not be performed by the external auditors; and - Reviewing bi-annually the effectiveness of the Group's risk management framework by reviewing bi-annual risk reports to the Committee and regular internal audit reports on the implementation and effectiveness of that framework and on the implementation and effectiveness of risk mitigation steps and by assessing whether internal audit plans are addressing material risks.

-The Audit Committee is responsible for monitoring the Brambles Speaking Up Policy, that it is communicated properly and complied with throughout Brambles, and monitoring that appropriate protection against victimisation and dismissal is provided to employees who make certain disclosures pursuant to that policy.
+The Audit Committee is responsible for monitoring the Brambles Speaking Up Policy, ensuring that it is communicated properly and complied with throughout Brambles, and monitoring that appropriate protection against victimisation and dismissal is provided to employees who make certain disclosures pursuant to that policy.